Heralding the Era of the Digital Employee and Collaboration

 Companies should not be afraid of embracing the era of the digital employee in order to achieve business sustainability.
 Employees are already showing a keen interest in cloud collaboration technology, with desktop sharing the most popular application.
 This is closely followed by desktop video, phone-to-video calls, and mobile access to the corporate intranet.

 All of these cloud technologies are also popular on mobile devices.
-And the drive for more intuitive applications within organisations, similar to those used outside of work, is expected.
+And the drive for more intuitive applications within organizations, similar to those used outside of work, is expected.